What does a Dental Assistant do?

 What does a Dental Assistant typically get paid?

-You can expect to make around $15 – $20 per hour as an entry level Dental Assistant.
 Each office is an independent business so salaries vary.
 For more information read the DANB’s Salary Survey.

 Do dental offices pay benefits once I start working?